John Stewart, Earl of Carrick: Union of the Crowns

 He came to London in 1603 with King James.
 Lady Anne Clifford wrote that in July 1603, "Now was the Master of Orkney and the Lord Tullibardine much in love in Mrs Cary and came thither (to Norbury, where they were isolated because of suspected plague) to see us with George Murray in their company who was one of the King's bedchamber."
 The Master of Gray wrote in August 1605 his son, who had been in France, would come to court with his uncle, the Master of Orkney.

 Stewart was soon linked with the widow "Mistress Southwell".
 After she married him, in a letter of 1605 to the Earl of Salisbury she identifies her husband as the brother of the "Master of Orkney".
-In November 1604 he fought Thomas Somerset, a son of the Earl of Worcester in the Baloon Court at Whitehall Palace.
+In November 1604 he fought Thomas Somerset, a son of the Earl of Worcester in the Balloon Court at Whitehall Palace.
 He was confined to his chamber and Somerset was sent to the Fleet Prison.
 Their argument followed on an incident when Somerset accompanied the Duke of Holstein and the Master of Orkney to the Queen's apartments, and as the gentlemen were at the door of her Privy Chamber, accused each other of pushing and shoving.

 King James ennobled him as Lord Kincleven on 10 August 1607.
 King James granted him a pension of £3,600 Scots in 1621, but the Privy Council pointed out that Orkney and Shetland crown income could sustain such a sum.
 King James urged the Earl of Mar, treasurer of Scotland, to pay the pension in July 1622, "as he can hardly live without it".

 In 1623 he quarrelled with George Hay, later Earl of Kinnoull, over their business ventures in Orkney.
 In 1628 James's successor Charles granted him the ancient and prestigious title Earl of Carrick.
 The validity of the latter title was questioned, as it conflicted with the earldom of Carrick held by the heir to the throne.
 This difficulty was resolved when it was pointed out that the titles referred to different places: the royal earldom to Carrick in Ayrshire, and Kinclaven's earldom to the lands of Carrick on Eday in Orkney.

 John Stewart, Earl of Carrick, is sometimes regarded merely as a royal pensioner and dependent.
 He was a great entrepreneur, establishing businesses such as salt works and breweries on Eday.
 In 1619 he had received a licence to make and sell new kinds of earthenware vessels and tobacco pipes, and in 1630 he was appointed a Commissioner of Fisheries.
 He was present at the funeral of James VI in London, from whom he had received a pension of three thousand pounds Scots 'for services done'.
 The Earl died sometime between 1639, when he is recorded as having subscribed to the Covenant, and 1649, when a charter issued by his brother refers to him as deceased.